Search for an Axion-Like Particle in $B\rightarrow K^{(*)} a (\rightarrow\gamma\gamma)$ Decays at Belle

 In this paper, we report a search for ALPs in $\BtoKa$ decays using four kaon modes, $\KS$, $\Kp$, $\Kstarz$, and $\Kstarp$.
-The data were collected with the Belle detector~\cite{Belle:2000cnh} at the energy-asymmetric $e^+e^-$ KEKB collider~\cite{Kurokawa:2001nw} at a centre-of-mass energy of $10.58\gev$.
+The data were collected with the Belle detector~\cite{Belle:2000cnh} at the asymmetric-energy $e^+e^-$ KEKB collider~\cite{Kurokawa:2001nw}, operating at a centre-of-mass energy of $10.58\gev$, corresponding to the $\FourS$ resonance in $\epem$ collisions.
 This search is based on a data set of $772 \pm 11$ million $\Upsilon(4S)$ mesons, corresponding to an integrated luminosity of $711$~$\invfb$.
-Our study has better sensitivity than the previous BaBar study, leveraging the higher total integrated luminosity of the Belle experiment, as well as additional kaon modes.
+Our study has better sensitivity than the previous \babar{} study, leveraging the higher total integrated luminosity of the Belle experiment, as well as additional kaon modes.
 The ALP mass hypotheses for the $\Kp$ and $\KS$ modes range from $0.16\gev$ to $4.50\gev$, while for the $\Kstarp$ and $\Kstarz$ modes the range is $0.16\gev$ to $4.20\gev$.
-This analysis also probes regions of the parameter space in which the lifetime of the ALP is not negligible.
-For decays that occur at a displaced vertex, the photon energy and the ALP mass resolution are affected, reducing the signal efficiency.
+This analysis also probes regions of parameter space in which the ALP lifetime is non-negligible, leading to displaced decays a few centimetres from the interaction point.
 Once we obtain the results separately for each mode, we combine the four kaon modes using a simultaneous fit to improve the constraint on $\gaW$.